 Countries of concern

-We ask that you please stay away from our events if you have visited any of these countries in the last 14 days or had direct contact with someone who has.
+We ask that you please stay away from our events if you have visited any country outside NZ in the last 14 days or had direct contact with someone who has.

 According to the Ministry of Health the key symptoms are: